[Last updated September 24th, 2018]

 We know you have better things to do with your time.

 That’s why we came up with totally customizable moderation rules for Facebook, Twitter, and Instagram.
+With the Agorapulse Inbox Assistant you can now create keyword-based automatic moderation rules that get rid of the stuff forever.

 Do people ever spray links on your Facebook or Instagram accounts?
 Filter them out of your inbox.